 Cool to Have Extras

 Muddler: nowadays used to mash (muddle) fruits and herbs in the mixing glass before adding the liquid ingredients.
-If you want to go really old school, you can use it to pulverize and mix the sugar in your cocktail.
+If you want to go really old school, you can use it to pulverize and mix the sugar in your Old Fashioned.

 Julep strainer: traditionally used to strain a drink after stirring in your mixing glass.
 A Hawthorne strainer will usually work just as well, but using a julep strainer will really set you apart from most other bartenders and impress your friends.